 Volkswagen Tiguan eHybrid reliability & problems

-The Volkswagen Tiguan didn’t cover itself in glory in the most recent Driver Power owner satisfaction survey, finishing in 62nd position out of 75 on the list of best new cars to own.
-That's two places higher than the Hyundai Tucson, but its other rivals, ranging from the Kia Sportage to the Vauxhall Grandland, finished much higher, including inside the top 10.
-Meanwhile, Volkswagen finished in 17th overall out of 29 manufacturers – a result that takes into account scores from categories including comfort, performance and running costs.
+The Volkswagen Tiguan didn’t cover itself in glory in the most recent Driver Power owner satisfaction survey, finishing in 45th position out of 75 on the list of best new cars to own – though that was an improvement on the previous year’s 62nd place finish for the family SUV.
+However, rivals ranging from the Kia Sportage to the Vauxhall Grandland, finished much higher, including inside the top 10.
+Meanwhile, Volkswagen finished in 18th overall out of 29 manufacturers – a result that takes into account scores from categories including comfort, performance and running costs.

 The Tiguan eHybrid features several advanced safety systems as standard, including adaptive cruise control, Dynamic Road Sign Display, a driver fatigue system, matrix LED headlights and parking sensors.
 Upgrading to either of the pricier Elegance or R-Line trim levels adds even more safety features, such as a rear-view camera, stop-and-go functionality for the adaptive cruise control, rear traffic alert and lane-keep assistance, among others.

 In This Review

 - 1VerdictThe plug-in hybrid VW Tiguan is comfortable and great to drive, while its efficiency numbers will appeal to business users

 - 2Range, MPG, CO2 & chargingWhile more efficient than its petrol and diesel-powered counterparts, the plug-in Tiguan lags behind the best plug-in hybrids

 - 3Running costs & insuranceThis is a sensible choice for company-car drivers not ready to switch to electric, with a low Benefit-in-Kind (BiK) rate and fuel economy that easily outperforms diesel rivals